Materials-Data-Science-and-Informatics/dislocation-ontology/CQs/CQs.md

 }
 ```

-CQs.
-11: In which slip planes is a dislocation moves on?
+CQ12: In which slip planes is a dislocation moves on?
 ```
 PREFIX diso: <https://purls.helmholtz-metadaten.de/diso#>
 PREFIX cso: <https://purls.helmholtz-metadaten.de/cso#>